shortjij/MyPortfolio/content/post/hello-world/index.md

 categories:
 - Example Category
 date: 2022-03-06 00:00:00+0000
-description: Welcome to Hugo Theme Stack
+description: Welcome to My Portfolio
 image: cover.jpg
 slug: hello-world
-tags:
-- Example Tag
-title: Hello World
+title: About Me
 ---

-Welcome to Hugo theme Stack.
-This is your first post.
-Edit or delete it, then start writing!
+My name is Juliana

 For more information about this theme, check the documentation: https://docs.stack.jimmycai.com/